Do you struggle with those keyboard stickers, don't know how to apply them? Fearing that you might damage them in the process? Fear no more.

 You'll also have to remove the transfer film adhesive from the stickers, because otherwise typing can be frustrating.
 Before you do that, make sure your third-party stickers have overlaminate that protects the artwork.
 If not, you could be wiping the ink from the stickers (!).

 We protect artwork on our keyboard stickers with overlaminate by default.
-That's why typing with Keyshorts decals feels very natural, especially when you choose matte finish.
+That's why typing with Keyshorts decals feels very natural.

 If this article helped you in any way, please spread the guide with the world by using buttons below :^) Thanks!